 2.3 Botnet Based on DGA

-DGA (Domain generation algorithms) is the use of algorithms to pseudo-randomly generate domain names.
+DGA (Domain generation algorithms) uses algorithms to pseudo-randomly generate domain names.
 These domain names are used to establish the connection between the infected host and the C&C servers (command and control servers).
-The traditional botnet uses a fixed IP or domain name to establish a connection with the C&C servers, which is poorly concealed and easily found.
-Later, there are P2P-based botnets such as Nugache (Stover et al., 2007), Storm (Wikipedia, 2010), Waledac (Williams, 2010), Zeus (abuse.ch, 2011), etc., which have good robustness and stability but also have high difficulty of implementation and maintenance costs.
-Today, most of the active botnets are used DGA, relying on the concentration of C&C server.
-Compared to the first two, it is simpler while taking into account the advantages of stability and concealment.
+The traditional botnet uses a fixed IP or domain name to establish a connection with the C&C servers, which is poorly concealed and easily found.Afterwards, there are P2P-based botnets such as Nugache (Stover et al., 2007), Storm (Wikipedia, 2010), Waledac (Williams, 2010), Zeus (abuse.ch, 2011), etc. with good robustness and stability but also high difficulty of implementation and maintenance costs.
+At present, most of the active botnets use DGA, relying on the concentration of C&C server.
+Compared with the first two, it is simpler while considering the advantages of stability and concealment.

 The detection of DGA algorithm mainly includes black list, machine learning method and reverse engineering.
 L.Bilge (Bilge et al, 2011) extracted a total of 15 features from the DNS data based on time, DNS response, TTL (Time to Live), domain name characters.
-They use the J48 decision tree to train the classifier and make up for the inability to detect a malicious domain name that has been used only once by an IP address with the perfect feature selection.
-They set up the EXPOSURE system to conduct extensive detection of malicious domain names.
+The J48 decision tree is used to train the classifier and make up for the inability to detect a malicious domain name that has been used only once by an IP address with the perfect feature selection.
+Besides, they also set up the EXPOSURE system to conduct extensive detection of malicious domain names.
 B. Rahbarinia proposed a behaviour based system named Segugio (Rahbarinia, 2016).
 Segugio efficiently discovers the newly added malware-control domain name by tracking DNS requests that are infected by host malware in a large ISP network.
-Notos (Antonakakis et al., 2010) and EXPOSURE are established domain-IP mapping relationship model (using the characteristics of the domain name string, the domain name carries malicious content and other information) and did not use the local DNS server downstream host request behaviours.
-Compared to this two, Segugio monitors DNS user requests for DNS requests, focusing on the precise "malware-only" domain name.
-J. Woodbridge (Woodbridge and Anderson, 2016) and so on use LSTM to predict DGA-generated domain names that can be run in real time and do not require artificially created features.
-D. Plohmann, F. Fkie and others have done a lot of detailed work on the DGA (Plohmann et al., 2016).
+Notos (Antonakakis et al., 2010) and EXPOSURE establish domain-IP mapping relationship model (using the characteristics of the domain name string, the domain name carries malicious content and other information) without using the local DNS server downstream host request behaviours.
+Compared to these two, Segugio monitors DNS user requests for DNS requests, focusing on the precise "malware-only" domain name.
+J. Woodbridge (Woodbridge and Anderson, 2016) and other researchers use LSTM to predict DGA-generated domain names that can be run in real time and do not require artificially created features.
+D. Plohmann, F. Fkie and others have conducted a lot of detailed work on the DGA (Plohmann et al., 2016).
 They conducted a comprehensive study of 43 DGA malware families and variants, presented a taxonomy for DGA, and used it to classify and compare the studied DGA.

-The above-mentioned detection methods generally use the Alexa top domain name as a whitelist for initial filtering, but the number of filtered domain names is very limited.
+In general, the above-mentioned detection methods use the Alexa top domain name as a whitelist for initial filtering, but the number of filtered domain names is quite limited.

 2.4 Related Work

-The biggest difference between our work and the detection model for traffic is that we do not focus on false positives.
+The biggest difference between our work and the detection model for traffic refers to that we do not focus on false positives.
 We want to get the highest possible recall rate, extraction rate and extraction efficiency.